RalucaGh/RalucaGh.github.io/about.md

 title: About
 ---

-# About the main character
+### About the main character

 ### Introduction:

 Hi there, nice to meet you.

-My name is Raluca and I am a 27-years-old professional living near London.
+My name is Raluca and I am a 27 years old professional living near London.
 I am dedicated and results-driven, and I like to get my nose stuck in complex problems.

 ### Work experience: